28anmol/git_cheatsheet/README.md

 - Always commit before switching to another branch
 - Go to `.git` folder and checkout the `HEAD` file to see where does the `HEAD` point in that current active branch
 - A general rule of writing commits: present tense + imperative.
 Example: add file to codebase, add 4 lines in python file, merge header with footer.
 It'a like a command you give in present tense: "Hey codebase, do this, do that".
+- Basically when you merge two branches with conflict, you resolve it manually, then you need to `git add` the file and perform `git commit` afterwards. `git merge` is also basically merging+commiting with a message essentially.
+If there are no conflicts, you can merge with editor open, you type in the merge message, save and close and you see that the file has been merged with a commit successfully in the terminal.